You may have noticed in late November the sudden disappearance of the number that accompanies the Tweet button on websites’ social sharing tools.

 That’s because, in its infinite wisdom, Twitter decided to cut off share count data via its API on November 20, 2015, much to the dismay of website owners everywhere.

 Why are we bloggers and site owners so upset about the move?
-Two word: Social Proof.
+Two words: Social Proof.

 What Is Social Proof?